elWanderero/messboard/README.md

 # Messboard
-A tiny message board project, currently consisting of two apps:
+A tiny message board project, using django.
+Currently consists of three apps:

 ## Api
-An HTTP API for delivering, receiving and managins messages on a per-user-basis.
+An HTTP API for delivering, receiving and managing messages on a per-user-basis.
+Currently not integrated with django auth, so not working.

 ## Base
 Basic models and stuff that are shared between other apps.

-Currently the only "other app" is `api` of course, but there are plans for a browser frontend that will probably also need these.
+## Sajt
+Frontend for the project.